fylgja/site/src/components/utilpack/index.md

 );
 ```

-You can also quickly edit certain default settings without changing the config.
+You can also quickly edit various default settings without changing the config,
-This can be done via the;
+this can be done via;

 ```scss
 $enable-utilpack-UTIL-responsive: false;